aczw/cuda-path-tracer/README.md

   - Determine the next ray to travel to
 - We exit the loop if we've either hit the max accepted depth (this should be kinda rare) or we've stream compacted away all paths (more likely to occur)
 - Gather pixel color from each path by appending it to all previous contributions and display it

+### File list

+To better understand the role each file plays, here I offer a description of each.

 ## Features